jimicidal/MSP-scripts/dotnet-core-maintenance/readme.md

 - Upgrade to channel
     - Replaces installed lower-channel products with the latest version in the target channel.
 It will upgrade e.g. channel 6 products to channel 8 while leaving channel 10 products alone.
 - Audit EOL dates
     - Checks end-of-life dates for the products you have installed.
 It will report expired products and any that are expiring within 90 days.
-Since the script already does this regardless of which procedure you select, this is essentially a read-only run of the script (unless you also chose the InputRemoveEOLVersions option at runtime).
+    - Since the script already does this regardless of which procedure you select, this is essentially a read-only run (unless you also choose the InputRemoveEOLVersions option at runtime).
 - Keep latest
     - Checks for multiple versions/instances of the same installed products and removes all but the one with the highest version number.
 - Uninstall channel